-We invite graduate students and young postdoctoral researchers to take part in the Summer School and International Conference.
+We invite graduate and PhD students as well as postdoctoral researchers to take part in the International Summer School and Conference

 Please send a short CV and a letter of intent to: email@example.com

-If you would like to present a paper, please also send an abstract (400 words) on a topic related to the theme, preferably on:
+If you would like to present a paper, please also send an abstract (400 words) on a topic related to the theme.

-Successful candidates will be informed by 8th May 2017.
+Successful candidates will be informed as soon as possible.